-This agreement will have a term of five (5) years commencing on the 1st day of January 2022 and conclude on the 31st day of December 2026.
+This agreement will have a term of five (5) years commencing on the 30 day of April 2026 and conclude on the 30 Day of April 2030.

-There is nothing preventing the parties from entering into a new agreement at the expiration of the initial term.
+There is nothing preventing the parties from entering into a new agreement at the expiration of the term or varying the agreement by mutual consent.

-This Agreement, dated 15th day of December 2021, is executed as a Deed and is witnessed as follows:
+This Agreement, dated 16 Day of April 2026 , is executed as a Deed and is witnessed as follows: